wcheng-t12/vertex-codenection/README.md

 ## 4.1 💡 Novel Features

-**VERTEXLOAD** introduces two novel features that set it apart from existing productivity, wellbeing, and task management tools.
+**VertexLoad** introduces two novel features that set it apart from existing productivity, wellbeing, and task management tools.
 These features focus on helping students make better decisions **before they commit**, rather than simply managing tasks after they have already accepted them.

 ### 1. ✅ Check Before Adding — Know the Cost Before Saying YES

-When a student logs a new task or commitment, **VERTEXLOAD does not immediately add it to their schedule**.
+When a student logs a new task or commitment, **VertexLoad does not immediately add it to their schedule**.
 Instead, the app first calculates and displays exactly how this new task will affect their current workload.

 The student sees a clear preview of how their load percentage changes (**67% → 87%**) and how much recovery or break time the new task will consume (**3 hours → 0 hours**).